kausalflow/tools/content/submit.md

 There are two ways to submit a new tool.

+**All submitted content will be licensed** under [the **CC BY-SA** license](https://creativecommons.org/licenses/by-sa/4.0/).
+Under this license, everyone, including you, can access and use the content on this website freely. **Please don't submit anything if you don't agree with this license.**

+On how to use the content, please refer to [the About page](/about/).

 ## Using Our Form

 We have created a form for you to submit new tools.
 We will regularly collect the results and integrate them into our website.
 Click the button below to submit a tool.
 All submissions are listed on [this trello board](https://trello.com/b/SwVhZkOp/tools-submissions).